 2014-W 50th Anniversary Gold

 While not normally included in a typical run of Kennedy half dollars, this three-quarter ounce 24 karat gold Kennedy half dollar commemorates the 50th anniversary of the first Kennedy half dollar in 1964.
 It was struck at the West Point Mint in New York to the tune of 73,772 pieces.
 Its value is largely dependent on the prevailing winds of the gold bullion market.

 Collecting Kennedy Half Dollars

 The Kennedy half dollar series doesn't only appeal to collectors of modern coins.
-It also attracts those who admire John F. Kennedy and the nostalgic “Camelot” period marked by JFK’s tenure in the White House from 1961 through 1963.
+It also attracts those who admire John F. Kennedy and the nostalgic “Camelot” period in American history marked by JFK’s tenure in the White House from 1961 through 1963.